hellovertex/dotfiles/nvim/cheatsheet-nvim.md

 # Todos
+- configure backup of undo history (to prevent loss of buffer content)
+- enable creating new tab (aka new project) with own list of buffers
+- configure how buffers should be handled to prevent data loss (this will take half day probably lol)
 - Navigate Windows by ID instead of using hjkl
-- configure backup of undo history (to prevent loss of buffer content)
 - todo: bind :nmap <Leader>w :write<CR>:source<CR> for development